JerryI/wolfram-js-frontend/README.md

 ## Wolfram Engine JS Frontend

-_An alternative way of operation in REPL mode of the freeware Wolfram Engine bringing similar experience as Mathematica Notebook._
+_An alternative way of operating in REPL mode of the freeware Wolfram Engine bringing similar experience as Mathematica Notebook._

 ![](imgs/demo2gif-3.gif)